atsaloli/cicd/01_22-registering-our-first-runner.md

 ## Setting up your CI/CD infrastructure
 ### Registering runners
 Notice the green "ready" light.
-The runner is checking in:
+The runner is available (online and checking in for jobs):

 ![green is good](img/shell_runner_green.png)